 If you’re heading out to your local farmer’s market, we have a few tips to help you go home with the best buys.

 First, if you want the best selection, try to get there early.
-The markets tend to be less crowded soon after they open, so you’ll have access to the best goods before they’re gone.
+Markets are generally less crowded shortly after opening, providing you with access to the best goods before they run out.

 On the other hand, if you’re looking for the best deals, sleep in a bit and go to the market shortly before closing.
 Vendors often discount their items in the hopes of selling them rather than having to carry them back home.

 Next, be sure you take your own canvas or nylon bags.
-Plastic ones work in a pinch, but they can be overloaded quickly and may break open on your way home.
-Although cash has been replaced with credit cards and debit cards in most instances, many markets remain cash-focused places, so have plenty of it with you.
+Plastic bags work in a pinch, but they can be overloaded quickly and may break open on your way home.
+Despite the prevalence of credit cards and debit cards replacing cash in many instances, several markets still prioritize cash transactions, so it’s advisable to have plenty of it with you.

 Don’t be afraid to ask questions.
 One of the benefits of farmers’ markets is that you get to talk directly with the person supplying your food.
-Find out how it was grown, how the food is best stored and how to prepare it.
+Discover how the food was cultivated, learn the optimal storage methods, and find out how to prepare it.
 You may learn some great tips.